 Choosing a face mask isn’t rocket science.
 It’s fairly easy to look at the basic elements of what makes a good mask.
 Fashionable elements, branding, and how pretty, cute, or nice it looks should be secondary elements when it comes to choosing and buying or making a mask for your employees or for selling purposes.

 Another thing to remember is that the CDC recommends that normal people stick to cloth masks and keep the N95 and medical masks for frontliners, medical and healthcare workers, as these are in short supply.
+You can order 3-PLY surgical masks in boxes of 50 at online retailers like 72hours.

 N95 masks and surgical masks are only effective when their edges are well-sealed against the skin and worn right.
-That said, if you do want to use surgical masks or the N95 mask, the same precautions exist the same as using a cloth mask.
+That said, if you do want to use surgical masks or the N95 mask, the same precautions exist same as using a cloth mask.
 These precautions are:

 - Don’t touch the mask while wearing it.